beyondcoin-project/beyondcoin-seeder/README.md

 of reliable nodes via a built-in DNS server.

 Features:
-* regularly revisits known nodes to check their availability.
+* Regularly revisits known nodes to check their availability.
-* bans nodes after enough failures, or bad behaviour.
+* Bans nodes after enough failures, or bad behaviour.
-* accepts nodes down to v0.3.19 to request new IP addresses from, but only reports good post-v0.3.24 nodes.
+* Accepts nodes down to v0.3.19 to request new IP addresses from, but only reports good post-v0.3.24 nodes.
-* keeps statistics over (exponential) windows of 2 hours, 8 hours, 1 day and 1 week, to base decisions on.
+* Keeps statistics over (exponential) windows of 2 hours, 8 hours, 1 day and 1 week, to base decisions on.
-* very low memory (a few tens of megabytes) and cpu requirements.
+* Very low memory (a few tens of megabytes) and cpu requirements.
-* crawlers run in parallel (by default 24 threads simultaneously).
+* Crawlers run in parallel (by default 24 threads simultaneously).

 REQUIREMENTS
 ------------